mmussett/flogo-extension-generators/generator-docs/docs/how-to-write-a-flogo-trigger-extension.md

 | No generic names           | Avoid vague names                                         | utils &cross; <br> common &cross; <br> helpers &cross;                                       |
 | Organise by responsibility | Group implementation code by what it does-not by type     | jsonpath &check; <br> json &cross;                                                           |

-### Flogo activity extension folder structure
+### Flogo trigger extension folder structure

-Flogo activities follow a simple structure of:
+Flogo trigger follow a simple structure of:

-- Flogo Activity extensions should reside under `extensions/<extensionNameDir>` E.g. zerlog.
+- Flogo Trigger extensions should reside under `extensions/<extensionNameDir>` E.g. tcp.
-- The `<activityPackageDir>` must match the golang package name.
+- The `<triggerPackageDir>` must match the golang package name.

 It is highly recommended that you follow the [naming guidelines](#naming-guidelines)